Artificial Intelligence to Improve Decision-Making in Procurement

 Digital Assistant Functionality

-For example, a decision could result in a change in the status of a supplier, the supplier’s performance rating, or it could mean the creation or updating of an RFQ etc. The point is that this is done automatically, without manual intervention (in practice this means the updates are triggered by an API, not requiring an email or other human action).
+For example, a decision could result in a change in the status of a supplier, the supplier’s performance rating, or it could mean the creation or updating of an RFQ, revising a contract agreement, etc. The point is that this is done automatically, without manual intervention.
+(In practice this means the updates are triggered by an API, not requiring an email or other human action.)

 There are three building blocks to the logical architecture behind the JAGGAER Digital Assistant: